 - The GRadulting Workshop Series: These workshops address a variety of topics relevant to UMD graduate students.
 Experts from both on- and off-campus present information and answer questions.
 Workshops are scheduled throughout the spring and fall semesters on Tuesday afternoons, usually via Zoom.
 For those who are unable to attend in person, the materials and recordings are posted on the website.
 Click here for more details.

-- Notary Services: Debbie Mikutsky is a notary public, appointed by the Secretary of State to be an impartial witness to the signing of important documents.
+- Notary Services: Debbie Mikutsky, Coordinator of Services and Programs, is a notary public, appointed by the Secretary of State to be an impartial witness to the signing of important documents.
 Click here for more details.

 - You are allowed to use our free services if you are a full-time graduate student who are currently registered at the University of Maryland College Park.
 We are required to confirm your student status before you use our services so please have your student ID available whenever you call or come in to see us.